UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/final-study-guide.md

 May 12th from 3:30-5:30pm.
 The zoom link will be sent out via piazza the day before the final.

-The final is online and therefore is open note.
+The final is online and therefore is open note and open book.
 You will be asked to agree to the following on the final:
 * While taking this final exam, the only person I will communicate with about the material on the final is the instructor via private chat in